NVIDIA/cuda-quantum/docs/sphinx/using/advanced/cmake_app.rst

-CUDA Quantum provides CMake configuration files that allow downstream application developers to create hybrid quantum-classical source code and build it with the typical CMake workflow, which will natively leverage NVQ++ for compilation of CUDA Quantum source files.
+CUDA Quantum provides CMake configuration files that allow downstream application developers to create hybrid quantum-classical source code and build it with the typical CMake workflow, which will natively leverage :code:`nvq++` for compilation of CUDA Quantum source files.

 To see how this works, let's create a trivial example.
 Suppose we have a folder named :code:`myCudaQApp` and within that folder we have